The Menagerie

 • Colorful carousel rooster with a saddle, surrounded by hanging blue drapes and string lights in a dimly lit setting.

-the Little Rooster
+The Little Rooster

 • Carousel horse with ornate design in a warehouse setting, dramatic lighting.